Christopher Morel Preview, Player Props: Cubs vs. Royals

 Christopher Morel At The Plate

-- In 36 games this season (46.2%), Morel has picked up an RBI, and in 15 of those games (19.2%) he had two or more.
-He has also driven in three or more of his team's runs in eight contests.
+- Morel has had at least one RBI in 45.6% of his games this season (36 of 79), with more than one RBI 15 times (19.0%).
+He has also accounted for three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.